The ROI of OKRs is 1:25. Here's the data.

 Setting objectives in Excel

 Not sure which objective to use?
-Check out these Startup OKR Examples.
+Check out these OKR Examples.

 2. Define 2–4 Measurable Key Results Per Objective